 MORE RECORDS SHATTERED

-As a result of those victories, MSU has now registered 10 or more home wins in a season 17 times over the last 18 basketball campaigns dating back to 1992-93, including all 12 seasons under Stansbury’s guidance.
+Entering the 2014-15 season, MSU has registered 10 or more home wins in a season 20 times over the last 22 basketball campaigns dating back to 1992-93, including an 11-7 mark a year ago under Rick Ray.

 Prior to the start of MSU’s anticipated 1995-96 Final Four campaign, the capacity of State’s home basketball arena was increased to 10,000 with the addition of permanent seats around the Coliseum’s inner concourse.
 During the summer of 1996, the Coliseum underwent major renovations to accommodate the MSU athletic department’s growing need for additional locker room availibility.